superchild/sonic-config-utils/README.md

 ## Ansible
 ### Inventory File
-The host inventory config file is `ansible/host.yml`, backup/restore scripts needs to specify the target devices name and ip as the following format, the `sonic` group variables are defined in the `ansible/playbook/group/vars/sonic.yml`
+The host inventory config file is under `ansible/host_vars/`, backup/restore scripts needs to specify the target devices name and ip as the following format, the `sonic` group variables are defined in the `ansible/playbook/group/vars/sonic.yml`
 ```
 all:
   children: